 Members of the UELAC are passionate about the history of the Loyalists during the war, their re-settlement and early history in post-war British North America, and their impact on the development of Canada.
 An optional part of membership is to demonstrate Loyalist ancestry, thus confirming their right to have the letters U.E. “affixed to their names” and to recognize a personal connection to a Loyalist.

-The St. Lawrence Branch of the UELAC
+The St. Lawrence Branch